Amaliebra/ChatApplication/README.md

 <br>
 <img src="ChatApplication-Assignment/Resources/LoginWindow.png" width="500"/>
+Latest look of the `MainWindow`
 <img src="ChatApplication-Assignment/Resources/First-gui-screenshot.png" width="500"/>
 Early on in the project, i made this design in xaml.
 But i soon realized that some of the pieces i used, didnt have the nessecary presets or settings that i needed to link the design with the backend part.<br>
 <img src="ChatApplication-Assignment/Resources/excalidraw-diagram.png" width="500"/> <br>
 I made this diagram before starting the project, to show a rough idea of the function of the app.

 ### What the app does at its current stage:
 When you launch the app, both the server (with a console) and the client start.
-The client initially opens the **LoginWindow**, which currently serves as a placeholder but generates a random "cringy" username on launch.
-Pressing the login button closes the **LoginWindow** and opens the **MainWindow**, where the client attempts to connect to the server.
+The client initially opens the `LoginWindow`, which currently serves as a placeholder but generates a random "cringy" username on launch.
+Pressing the login button closes the `LoginWindow` and opens the `MainWindow`, where the client attempts to connect to the server.
 Currently, the only indication of a successful connection from the client side is seeing your own username in the contacts list (used as a placeholder for testing).
 The server is hardcoded to run on a specific IP (placeholder), but other computers on the same network can connect and will be able to see each other in the contacts list.
 ## Features
 - Custom scrollbar.